cchandurkar/json-schema-to-case-class/README.md

 5. Generate scaladoc based on the `description` provided in JSON Schema.
 6. Support various text cases for case class and parameter names.
 7. Can default to provided generic type. (default `Any`)
+8. Can build `Enumeration` objects for properties with `enum` field.

 ### Installing